korney4eg/makvaz.com/content/en/post/2020-07-29-kubernetes-the-hard-way-on-laptop-1/index.md

 >
 > **lb** - load balancer, will handle all requests to kubernetes Control Plane.

-This structure allows to experiment with cluster and check how kubernetes will behave when one worker node is down, or controller node was destroyed.
-On the latest stages I will show you such examples.
+This structure allows to experiment with cluster and check how Kubernetes will behave when one worker node is down, or controller node was destroyed.
+In the latest stages, I will show you such examples.

-Ip addresses provided in diagram - are internal ip addresses of VMs, so they can be easily accessed from laptop.
+Ip addresses provided in the diagram - are internal IP addresses of VMs, so they can be easily accessed from laptop.

-## Prepare local environment
+## Prepare a local environment

-Before installing anything on Virtual Mashines we need to install some programms first.
+Before installing anything on Virtual Machines we need to install some programs first.

 ### kubectl

-To be able to work with Kubernetes cluster from laptop client program needed.
+To be able to work with the Kubernetes cluster from the laptop client program needed.

 ##### Install on MacOS